gvwilson/thirdbit/_posts/2021/2021-11-07-what-done-looks-like.md

 "consensus-based" means governance by the self-confident, stubborn, and well-connected, which marginalizes a lot of people.
 [Martha's Rules]({{'/2019/06/13/marthas-rules/' | relative_url}}) and other procedures
-for putting proposals forward and voting on them aren't perfect---democracy never is---but they're better.
+for putting proposals forward and voting on them aren't perfect—democracy never is—but they're better.